TheTrainGoes/GP2040-Projects/Pico Arcade Breakout Board/README.md

 If uploading the firmware after assembly plug the Pico into your computer and quickly press the BootSel button twice on the Pico Basic Breakout Board.
 You should see an external device show up on your computer.
 Copy the `GP2040-RaspberryPiPico_v0.4.3.uf2` file to it and wait for the device to disconnect after copying completes.

 If something goes wrong and you want to upload the firmware again (or if you have tested out the configuration tool and made a mistake) you can enter BootSel mode via either of the methods above and drag over the included `flash_nuke.uf2` file.
 This file will take a moment to write to the Pico, once completed you will see the device disconnect and then re-connect as an external device.
 After it has shown up again you can copy the same `GP2040-RaspberryPiPico_v0.4.3.uf2` firmware over to it again.

+You will need to do this for each of the Picos on the board.

 ---